 \begin{axiom} The model category structure on $\sfS$ is monoidal and simplicial.
 The unit $\bunit$ of the monoidal structure is cofibrant.\end{axiom}

 We do not demand any compatibility between fibrant replacements and the monoidal structure.
-Sometimes there is, through the existence of a lax $k$-monoidal fibrant approximation (which is \emph{not} a functorial fibrant replacement):
+Sometimes there is, through the existence of a lax $k$-monoidal fibrant approximation (which need \emph{not} be a functorial fibrant replacement):

 \begin{definition} A \emph{lax $k$-monoidal fibrant approximation} on $\sfC$ is a functor $R \colon \sfC \to \sfC$ such that $R(X)$ is fibrant for all $X$ which comes with a lax $k$-monoidality and a lax $k$-monoidal natural weak equivalence $X \to R(X)$.\end{definition}